-The Yamaha Motor Group has established a Risk Management and Compliance Committee, chaired by the Company President, to create a structure to ensure legal and regulatory compliance throughout the entire Group.
-The committee deliberates plans to ensure compliance, and monitors the implementation of those plans and the corporate culture with regard to compliance.
-The outcomes of these deliberations and monitoring are reported, as appropriate, to the Board of Directors as items deliberated by the Risk Management and Compliance Committee, together with ESG risks, and a structure has been established to ensure their effectiveness.
+The Yamaha Motor Group has established a Sustainability Committee, chaired by the President and Chief Executive Officer, to create a structure to ensure legal and regulatory compliance throughout the entire Group.
+The Committee deliberates plans to ensure compliance, and monitors the implementation of those plans and the corporate culture with regard to compliance.
+The outcomes of these deliberations and monitoring are reported, as appropriate, to the Board of Directors as items deliberated by the Sustainability Committee, together with ESG risks, and a structure has been established to ensure their effectiveness.

 Specific activities are carried out as per the “Compliance Management Rules,” and the compliance supervising section manages the Group’s overall activities.